A general regularity theory for stable codimension 1 integral varifolds: Statement of the main theorems

 The proofs of Theorems~\ref{compactness},~\ref{main}~and~\ref{no-transverse} will be given in Sections~\ref{reg-compactness},~\ref{sheeting} and~\ref{MD} respectively.

 {\bf Remark}: Theorems ~\ref{compactness}, ~\ref{main} and ~\ref{no-transverse} are optimal in several ways:

 {\bf(a)} Examples such as pairs of transverse hyperplanes or a union of three half-hyperplanes meeting at $120^{o}$ angles along a common axis show that Theorems~\ref{main}, \ref{no-transverse} and \ref{compactness} do not hold if the structural hypothesis (${\mathcal S{\emph 3}}$) is removed (or replaced by the condition ${\mathcal H}^{n-1+\g} \, ({\rm sing} \, V) = 0$ for any $\g >0$).
-Stable \emph{branched} minimal hypersurfaces (e.g. those constructed in \cite{SW1} or in \cite{R}) show that there is no hope of proving regularity (as immersions) everywhere for stable codimension 1 integral varifolds, even when $n=2$, without an assumption like (${\mathcal S}{\emph 3}$).
-Thus the structural condition (${\mathcal S}{\emph 3}$) can in particular be viewed as a geometric condition that rules out the existence of branch points in stable codimension 1 integral varifolds.
+Stable \emph{branched} minimal hypersurfaces (e.g. those constructed in \cite{SW1} or in \cite{R}) show that in the absence of hypothesis (${\mathcal S{\emph 3}}$), even when $n=2$, there is no hope of proving regularity of stable codimension 1 integral varifolds away from the set of points where (${\mathcal S{\emph 3}}$) fails.
+Thus hypothesis (${\mathcal S}{\emph 3}$) can in particular be viewed as a geometric condition that implies non-existence of branch points in stable codimension 1 integral varifolds.

-{\bf(b)} Appropriate rescalings of a standard Catenoid show that Theorem~\ref{main} does not hold without the stability hypothesis (${\mathcal S}{\emph 2}$).
-Similarly, rescalings of Scherk's 2nd surface show that Theorem~\ref{no-transverse} does not hold without (${\mathcal S}{\emph 2}$).
+{\bf(b)} Appropriate rescalings of a standard 2-dimensional Catenoid in ${\mathbf R}^{3}$ show that Theorem~\ref{main} does not hold without the stability hypothesis (${\mathcal S}{\emph 2}$).
+Similarly, rescalings of a Scherk's 2nd surface show that Theorem~\ref{no-transverse} does not hold without (${\mathcal S}{\emph 2}$).
 It is however an open question, even when $n=2$, whether some form of Theorem~\ref{compactness} giving a bound on the singular set holds without (${\mathcal S}{\emph 2}$).
 In fact it remains open whether 2 dimensional stationary integral varifolds in ${\mathbf R}^{3}$ must be regular almost everywhere, even subject to a condition such as (${\mathcal S}{\emph 3}$).